fburic/candia/README.md

 experiment directory `root_dir`.

 Please read through the next steps to see which parameters are relevant at each step.
-A full configuration file is provided in the test experiment.
+A full configuraiton file is provided in the test experiment.

+The scripts are expected to be run from the PARADIAS top-level directory.

 ###  1. Convert DIA scan files from mzML to CSV

 > Expected running time: 3-5 minutes per file